 Toronto Acne Clinic

-- Adult acne is very prevalent among young females in their late teens to early thirties (though it affects males as well), we use the SmoothBeam Laser.
+- Adult acne is very prevalent among young females in their late teens to early thirties (though it affects males as well), we use the SmoothBeam Laser at our Toronto Acne Clinic.
 It is a safe and effective treatment that can help reduce outbreaks and make acne much more manageable.
 For more info on the Smoothbeam, click here)

 - For post-acne “redness” we use the VBeam laser, used in major hospitals worldwide, which is very effective in reducing your chances of scarring.
 It is especially effective in Asian skin which tends to have redness that persists for months.
 Dr Chan has extensive experience treating this skin type.
 (For more info on the Vbeam, click here)